dmmontoto/cse15l-lab-reports/week-five-lab-report.md

 * In the code block, multiple different paths were returned, each going to a different file.
 This is because there are a multiple .txt files in written_2 that contain the work "California."

 The next unique variation is `grep ...\|... filename`.
 This command will search the given file for either the string before the `\|` or after.
 All paragraphs containing either of these strings will be printed in order.
 This call can be great for searchig a large .txt file for two important key words.
 This variation of `grep` was found on the website "thegeekstuff."
+[Click Here](https://www.thegeekstuff.com/2011/10/grep-or-and-not-operators/)

 ```
 davidmontoto@Davids-MacBook-Air-2 skill-demo1-data % grep 'judiciary\|Lucayans' ./written_2/travel_guides/Berlitz2/Bahamas-History.txt